Because the more you can climb, the more you can climb

 Gather gear.
 Most of the time, garden variety ice tools will work just fine, especially on routes that are vertical or less.
 Move to overhanging terrain, and you’ll have better success with an aggressively curved tool like the Petzl Nomic or Blacfk Diamond Fuel.
 For better purchase, try filing off the second tooth back from the head, carving your tool tip into a hooked moon shape.
 Monopoint crampons are the go-to for mixed climbers and can be great for most ice.
 If you want an all-around crampon that can tackle steep ice, snow climbs, and drytooling, try one with interchangeable points like the Petzl Lynx or Cassin Blade Runner.

 A Note on Ethics

-Maybe you’ve always dreamed of drytooling the Naked Edge.
-Even with this amount of photoshop, it’s not a good idea.
+Maybe you’ve always dreamed of drytooling the Naked Edge but it’s not a good idea.
 Cat scratching the living daylights out of a local rock crag is a good way to make enemies.
 Fortunately, mixed climbs form most often on porous, fractured rock that seeps water and bonds quickly to ice, and there’s a name for that variety of rock.
 It’s called choss.
 Because of that, the best mixed lines usually don’t see much competition from local rock climbers anyway.
 But be aware of local ethic no matter your endeavor.